klutetr/DPS/README.md

-# DPS - In-Memory Database with Transaction Support
+# DPS - In-Memory Database

 This project implements an in-memory key-value database that supports atomic transactions.
 The database allows for operations like get, put, commit, and rollback within transaction boundaries.